JWiley/varian/README.md

-Install the latest version of the [`rstan`](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) package, which you can do from CRAN now.
+Install the latest version of the [`rstan`](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) package (should happen automatically from CRAN now).
 That page also lists more detailed directions for getting the necessary tools installed.

-    ```R
-    install.packages("rstan", dependencies = TRUE)
-    ```

 ## Install varian